Our Approach to Treatment Amidst COVID-19.

 - COVID-19 Testing – We have a full stock of FDA-Authorized COVID-19 tests and are administering them to all incoming clients, new staff members, any current clients who may present with a high temperature or flu-like symptoms, and staff members who report possible exposure or present with a high temperature or flu-like symptoms during their daily checks.

 - Social Distancing – In an effort to limit the amount of exposure to others, ILC is utilizing our Telehealth capabilities in each residence to keep clients and necessary staff comfortably contained on each campus.
 To limit transportation needs, we have expanded our Healing Foods meal deliveries through Pinewood Kitchen to our PHP levels of care.
 Additionally, any grocery and pharmacy needs will be fulfilled via delivery services and all other store runs have been suspended for the time being.
 Lastly, thanks to the Nashville recovery community’s flexibility and innovative thinking, our clients will be able to participate in outside community meetings online.
+For the safety of our clients and staff, social distancing precautions will remain in place at all levels of care in each of the ILC housing communities until further notice.

 - Quarantine Plan – Even with all the above precautions in place, there is still a possibility that a client could contract COVID-19.
 If a client were to test positive and wishes to stay in the care of ILC while they recover, they will be transported to a safe and comfortable offsite residence to self-quarantine (with nursing support.)
 The rest of the client’s immediate community will then be administered tests.
 If there are more positives, the house will go into a collective quarantine (with nursing support).
 Our Director of Compliance will compile the information and report it to the Tennessee Department of Health.